viam-modules/lorawan/README.md

 ### Node Configuration (viam:sensor:node)

+The node model supports any US915 class A V1.0.3 device.
 The node component supports two types of activation: OTAA (Over-the-Air Activation) and ABP (Activation by Personalization).

 #### Common Attributes